janymuong/AirBnB_clone/web_static/README.md

 ## Web Static
 > `css`, `html`

-This directort contains static web files including `HTML` and `CSS`.
+This directory contains static web files including `HTML` and `CSS`.
 It serves as a starting point for building static websites.

 ### File Info:
 ```bash